The Many Ways You Can Barter Your Way to Savings

 But historians report that way back in about 9000 B.C., people were trading cattle for other goods.
 This practice became known as bartering.
 It wasn’t until about 1000 B.C. that metal coins came into existence, followed by paper currency in the 800s A.D; using money in exchange for goods and services is just another form of bartering.

-The recent tough economy has given people today the opportunity to become more creative in stretching their dollars.
-Bartering groups are springing up in neighborhoods around the country and numerous online bartering networks are just a click away.
+The current tough economy has given people today the opportunity to become more creative in stretching their dollars.
+Bartering groups are springing up in neighborhoods around the country, and numerous online bartering networks are just a click away.

 Bartering goods is a great way to acquire the things you want.

-While reorganizing at home, you might find some things no longer needed that might be enjoyed by others.
+While reorganizing at home, you might find some things no longer needed that others might enjoy.
 Books, compact discs, and DVDs often find their way to some back corner on a shelf, gathering dust from lack of use.

 Perhaps you and your friends can get organized the next time you need to buy some of the same goods.

 First, do some planning as a group.
 Then, buy larger-than-you-need quantities and do some trading.
-You can easily do this with purchasing school supplies like pens, pencils and notebook paper each semester, and for grocery shopping.
+You can easily do this by purchasing school supplies like pens, pencils, and notebook paper each semester and grocery shopping.
 Go ahead and buy that toilet paper 12-roll pack at the superstore or that mega-sized box of laundry detergent and swap with your friends.
 There may even be some items you want from the home improvement or hardware store that are cheaper if bought in larger quantities, such as garden rock, potting soil, or seeds.
 Check with friends first and then buy big.